tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/3/LessonPlan.md

 * The `--bootnodes` flag allows you to pass the network info needed to find other nodes in the blockchain.
 This will allow us to connect both of our nodes.

-* In Microsoft Windows, we need to add the flag `--ipcdisable` due to the way Windows spawns new IPC/Unix sockets doesn't allow for having multiple sockets running from `geth` at once.
+* In Microsoft Windows, we need to add the flag `--ipcdisable`.
+Due to the way Windows spawns new IPC/Unix sockets, it doesn't allow for having multiple sockets running from `geth` at once.
 Since we are only using `RCP` we can safely disable the `IPC` sockets.

 * The output of the second node should show information about `Importing block segments` and synchronization: